JesterChenpw/TOTK-Master-Mode/README.md

 - **Brazilian over American English**: Playing with the American English language will instead use the brazilian translation made by the [Triforce Heroes Team](https://triforce-heroes.com.br/) (for the vanilla game) and Godzilaa4 (for the Challenge Mode part).
 - **Challenge Mode enemies are faster**: All enemies introduced in Challenge Mode are faster than their previous counterparts. (__recommended__)
 - **Dangerous Bokoblin Baskets**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
-- **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis, until they regenerated 100% of their health.
-The regeneration rate is smaller when the enemy has more HP.
+- **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis after 5 seconds untouched, until they regenerated 100% of their health.
 Made by MaxLastBreath.
 - **True Demon King's Army**: Custom Demon King's Army made more interesting and way harder. (__recommended__)

 ##### Buffs